deepakroy11/linkify/README.md

 ## Pages & Features

 - **Home**: Landing page with hero section and feature cards
-- **Dashboard**: Protected route for authenticated users to manage links
+- **Dashboard**: Protected route for authenticated users to manage links with:
+  - View all created links and QR codes
+  - Click tracking and analytics
+  - Copy shortened URLs to clipboard
+  - Download QR codes as PNG files
+  - Delete unwanted links
+  - Empty state with call-to-action for new users
 - **About**: Company information and mission
 - **FAQ**: Frequently asked questions
 - **Pricing**: Free service information with donation options